sjofna/GitHubifycode/User_guide_edited.md

 ### 2.9 Soil Density

 Soil bulk density is calculated with the `bulk_density` function.
-This function uses ROSETTA method based on [source?](https://github.com/usda-ars-ussl/rosetta-soil) to assign volumetric water content in the soil based on its texture class.
+This function uses ROSETTA method found in the [rosetta-soil package](https://github.com/usda-ars-ussl/rosetta-soil) to assign volumetric water content in the soil based on its texture class.
 This model uses the density of quartz which is $2650kg/m^3$.

 With $2650kg/m^3$ as the assumed density, `bulk_density` becomes a function of $(density_{assumed} \times (1 - v)$. '$v$' represents theta_s ($\theta _s$).
 This value represents saturated volumetric water content which is dependant on the soil texture class.